Islamic State – Somalia Province: Alleged state support

 According to a New York Times report, Qatar may have financed and directed an Islamic State attack in Puntland on 10 May 2019 in order to pressure the United Arab Emirates to end development of a port in Bosaso and to have the contract replaced with Qatar.
 An influential Qatari businessman named Khalifa al-Muhannadi reportedly claimed Qatari involvement in the attack in a phone call to Qatar's ambassador to the Federal Government of Somalia.
 Neither Muhannadi nor the ambassador denied the phone call took place, but Qatar claimed al-Muhannadi acted independently while also criticizing the report.

+Funding and donations

+Abdiweli Mohamed Yusuf is the head of ISSP's finance office since 2019.
+Yusuf is an integral part of delivering foreign fighters and supplies for ISSP, which helps distribute funds to other IS branches across Africa.

+In early 2023, a United Nations (UN) report found that the al-Karrar office in Somalia was sending $25,000 per month in cryptocurrency to the Islamic State Khorasan Province, a later UN report confirmed that al-Karrar is the biggest donor of ISKP.

+Puntland said they are investigating ISSP uses illegal gold mining and other resources in Cal Miskaad, Bari region for funding.
+ISSP hires local workers for mining, while also forcing people under their rule to pay ISSP to avoid interference with their lives and work.